Redstone Transmission Coil

 When placed, a steam dynamo faces up.
-It can face any direction, and can be rotated using a crescent hammer or similar.
+It can face any direction, and can be rotated using a wrench.

 A steam dynamo has a fuel slot and a water tank.
 When fuel is placed in its fuel slot and the tank is filled with water, the dynamo will start consuming both to generate Redstone Flux.
 Every unit of fuel yields a certain amount of energy when consumed.
 Water is consumed in batches of 100 mB to generate 25,000 RF at a time.